lcnetdev/bibframe2marc/README.md

 * `pGenerationTimestamp` -- a timestamp for the conversion.
 If it is not provided, and if the `date:date-time()` function is available, it will be created from the value of `date:date-time()`.

+* `pSRULookup` -- parameter can be the string "true" or "false" (default "false").
+If "true", use SRU to retrieve MARC authorities from the Library of Congress' SRU service instead of retrieving them directly by URL.
+This workaround is required for XSLT engines that have only rudimentary HTTP support (i.e., no HTTPS -- specifically, libxslt).

 ### Using the compiler stylesheet

 The conversion stylesheet is generated from the rules in the `rules` subdirectory by the compiler stylesheet `src/compile.xsl`.
 You can adapt the sample conversion provided to your own needs, or create your own conversion rules.
 For more information, see the [RDF2MARC rules documentation](doc/rules.md).